 When selling your home in Floresville, La Vernia or Poth you do want a local agent who understands Wilson County.

 Most of the time, most people show interest in only two agent questions: 1.)
 How much money can I get for my house? and 2.)
 How much will your commission be?
 Very few sellers ask questions beyond these two and usually end up hiring the first agent they come across or on the basis of appearance or gut feeling.
 But selling a house is way too big a transaction for that.
-The first conversion with an agent should be treated as a job interview with you, the seller, in the employer’s seat.
-When you approach it in that way, use these questions to ask your agent when selling your Floresville home.
+The first conversation with an agent should be treated as a job interview with you, the seller, in the employer’s seat.
+When you approach it in that way, use these questions below to ask your agent when selling your Floresville home.
+Also be aware that sites like Zillow, Homelight, Top Agents and Realtor feature only the agents that pay the website to be a featured agent.
+Those websites do not do independent evaluations of agents, they solicit advertising from the agents to feature them.
+If an agent does not pay, you probably will not be able to find them on that website.
+So don’t rely on only one or two websites to form an opinion of who is a prominent agent in that area.

 What is your experience?